cameronstroup/cameron-stroup-portfolio/README.md

 Use links to navigate through the page and get to desired section
 ![links to portfolio](https://user-images.githubusercontent.com/90347622/154872234-03508c5e-2805-4f9f-ac9e-0045e80c181c.JPG)
-Explore the rest of the page by scrolling up or down
+Explore the rest of the page by scrolling up or down Click on project images to access completed projects, non completed projects will show "Comming soon" when you hover over them
 ## Contributing
 Pull requests are welcome.
 For major changes, please open let repository owner know to discuss what would you like to change.